daria-kotova/master_project/research/research-progress.md

 # Master's project research progress

+# 28-04-2025

+Text 1 (rewritten from the aliens' perspective)

+Not to be dramatic or anything, but the universe is a mess.
+Some aliens can't even keep their spaceships in order without scrambling for a last-minute cleanup before guests dock.
+Planets are littered with debris, as if waste disposals and recycling systems were some ancient humankind myth.
+But it doesn't stop on the planetary level.
+Ever heard of space junk?
+Thousands of dysfunctional satellites, shattered ships, pieces of abandonned stations, circling the space and potentially threatening to make it unusable one day.
+And now, you have the chance to see it for yourself.
+Travel across the galaxies, explore the cosmic chaos.
+And while you're at it, why not turn some of the junk into something nice?
+Create art, send a message, tell your story, leave your trace.
+Trash art isn’t just for planets anymore.
+The universe could use a little creativity.
+And don't worry, you won't be doing it alone.
+After all, unclattering the universe isn’t a one-person job.

 # 27-04-2025

 After some reflection, I think I want to go back to my original tests with cadavre-exquis-like side where people were building parts of a story one by one.
 So my project should be: